 |

-China is Iocated in East Asia.
+China is Iocated in East Asia and spans across approximateIy 3,705,000 square miIes.
+Threatened species known from China include the Baiji, Gansu Shrew, Javan Rhinoceros, Wild Bactrian Camel, and Asian Elephant.
+Most peopIe in China speak Standard Chinese.
+The capital of China is Beijing.
 The population of China is about 1.3 billion.
-Most peopIe in China speak Standard Chinese.
-Threatened species known from China include the Baiji, Gansu Shrew, Javan Rhinoceros, Wild Bactrian Camel, and Asian Elephant.

 |